 Furthermore, the nature of the development means that it would cause minimum disruption since posts are inserted into the ground with panels mounted on top so there would be no significant development impact on the majority of the site.
-In addition, the use would be temporary for a maximum of thirty years so the agricultural land would not be lost since the scheme would be reversible.
+In addition, the use would be temporary for a maximum of twenty five years so the agricultural land would not be lost since the scheme would be reversible.
+It is proposed that the land could still be used for grazing purposes with the solar panels in place.
+Wildlife friendly meadow planting is proposed around the edges of the site too.

-In a speech by the Minister for Energy and Climate Change, the Rt Hon Gregory Barker MP, to the solar PV industry on 25 April 2013, he said:- "Where solar farms are not on brownfield land, you must be looking at low grade agricultural land which works with farmers to allow grazing in parallel with generation.
+In a speech by the Minister for Energy and Climate Change to the solar PV industry on 25 April 2013, it was stated that:- "Where solar farms are not on brownfield land, you must be looking at low grade agricultural land which works with farmers to allow grazing in parallel with generation.